bhauman/lein-figwheel/doc/editor_repls.md

 }
 ```

+You will need to make sure that the specified middleware is available
+on your classpath.
+So make sure its included in `:depedencies`,
+`:plugins` etc of your `project.clj`.

-This option will override the default inclusion of Piggieback
+Specifying `:nrepl-middleware` will override the default inclusion of
-middleware so make sure you add the Piggieback middleware as well.
+Piggieback middleware so make sure you add the Piggieback middleware
+as well.

 IF you want to run the nREPL without any middleware you can just
 provide an empty vector.